 How can I train my thoughts to be positive?

-If you are feeling lost and little overwhelmed no how to program your brain, let me be the first to say, I am with you mama.
+If you are feeling lost and little overwhelmed no how to program your brain, let me be the first to say, I am with you friend.
 When I started learning all of this it was confusing and I had no way forward.
 For that reason, I wanted to write to you and give you a solution.
 Below, are the simple steps I took to retrain my brain to use the power of positive thinking.

 Positive Thinking Step # 1- Identify The Problem

 First of all, if we look at any recovery program we see that the first and most vital steps are to identify the problem.
 Many times we focus on the outcome and not the actual problem we are walking through.
-We can often identify that we have a bad mood when our kids are too hyper during the day, but try dig deeper and to connect the dots.
-Is it actually your workload, financial stress, or lack of healthy sleep schedule is contributing to your short temperedness?
+We can often identify that we have a bad mood when our kids are too hyper during the day, but try to dig deeper and to connect the dots.
+Is it actually your workload, financial stress, or lack of healthy sleep schedule is contributing to your short-temperedness?
 Whatever problem you are facing, be honest, and don’t judge yourself.
 Just write it down and move to step #2.

 Positive Thinking Step # 2- Retrain Your Subconscious with Practice

 Talking to yourself is NOT a sign you are crazy.
 Rather, it can be extremely helpful and beneficial, if you are saying kind things.
 Once you identify the behavior you want to correct in yourself make sure you tell yourself, out loud, repetitively.
-It’s all about the repetition when training your subconscious mind.
-For instance if you want to become a more happy person, continuously say to yourself “I am happy”.
-After a while your mind will automatically default to that state of conscious training automatically.
+It’s all about repetition when training your subconscious mind.
+For instance, if you want to become a more happy person, continuously say to yourself “I am happy”.
+After a while, your mind will automatically default to that state of conscious training automatically.

 So, what is the real power of positive thinking?

 This secret can help you actually move forward.
 No longer angry and sour about things out of your control.
 The “real” power of positive thinking is YOU!
 You need reminders that you are a positive person, capable of great things.
-Show yourself are valuable and worth the effort and time for self care.
+Show yourself are valuable and worth the effort and time for self-care.
 Remind yourself that you are smart and have a brilliant future ahead of you.
 Reminding yourself out loud, over and over, changes your mind and allows you to exercise the power of positive thinking in your life to create better days for you and your kids!